Kasthuri Shankar: Personal life

-She married Ravikumar, a doctor in 2000.
-The couple have 2 children, a son and a daughter.
-Her daughter is a leukaemia survivor.
+She was born in a Brahmin family to Sumathi, a lawyer and P.S.
+Shankar.
+She has one younger brother.
+She is married and has a son and a daughter.
+Her daughter is a leukemia survivor.

 Career

-After graduation from Ethiraj College for Women, Kasthuri won Miss Chennai in 1992.
+After graduation from Ethiraj College for Women, Shankar won Miss Chennai in 1992.
 In the same year, she won the Femina Miss Madras beauty pageant too.
 While studying in college, she started her career in modelling over interest in the domain.
 Not only was she a successful model, but also, she was a finalist in the BBC's Mastermind India 2000 quiz.
 Her acting career began in 1991 with the film, Aatha Un Koyilile (1991).
 From working on small budget Tamil films, she went on to work into more mainstream movies alongside legends, such as Kamal Haasan in Indian (1996).
 A 30-minute documentary film, Kasthuri: A South Indian Film Star, was released as a tribute to her success in the film industry.
 She gained attention for her acting skills in Annamayya (1997) and dance performance in Kaadhal Kavithai (1998).

 However, she decided to make a comeback as a supporting actress and television host.
 Her debut comeback film was Malai Malai (2009) and also worked on Vina Vidai Vettai (2013-2014) for Puthuyugam TV.

 She also notably portrayed a key supporting role as an investigative agent in Adhik Ravichandran's Anbanavan Asaradhavan Adangadhavan (2017), appearing alongside Silambarasan.

+Politics

+Shankar campaigned for the Bharatiya Janata party (BJP) in Madurai during the 2024 Indian general elections.

 Other work

 Television

-Kasthuri works as quiz master at staged events and on television.
+Shankar works as quiz master at staged events and on television.
 She had taken an early interest during childhood in participating in quiz events, and later continued making competitive appearances, and notably appeared as a contestant on BBC's Mastermind India in 2000.
 She later made a comeback to hosting television-based quiz shows in the 2010s, and worked on Vina Vidai Vettai for Puthuyugam TV.

 After rejecting the opportunity to appear on the Tamil reality television show Bigg Boss Tamil in 2018, she joined the third season of the show in 2019 as a wildcard entry contestant.

 After that, she made her comeback to Telugu audience in Intinti Gruhalakshmi serial which airs on Star Maa now.

 Columns

-In the late 1990s, Kasthuri wrote a weekly column titled "Keep It Simple Stupid" in the Kumudham magazine.
+In the late 1990s, Shankar wrote a weekly column titled "Keep It Simple Stupid" in the Kumudham magazine.